LogoLaunchSaaS

 Running Commands for Different Environments

-# Push schema to production database
+# Push schema to the production database

-pnpm dotenv -e .env.production -- pnpm db:push
+pnpm --filter your-app exec dotenv -e .env.production -- drizzle-kit push --config drizzle.config.ts

-# Run migrations on staging database
+# Run migrations on the staging database

-pnpm dotenv -e .env.staging -- pnpm db:migrate
+pnpm --filter your-app exec dotenv -e .env.staging -- drizzle-kit migrate --config drizzle.config.ts

-# Generate migrations using production database
+# Generate migrations using the production database

-pnpm dotenv -e .env.production -- pnpm db:generate
+pnpm --filter your-app exec dotenv -e .env.production -- drizzle-kit generate --config drizzle.config.ts

 Be careful when running database commands against production.
 Always backup your data before running migrations, and prefer db:migrate over db:push in production environments.